2008–09 Mersin İdmanyurdu season: 2008–09 TFF Second League participation

 Mersin idmanyurdu participated in 2008–09 TFF Second League (the league has been played under the name of "Second League Category B" between 2001–02 and 2005–06; "TFF League B" in 2006–07; and "TFF Second League" since 2007–08.
 Also sponsor names have been included in various seasons.).
 League was played by 54 teams in three stages.
 League was started on 31 August 2008.
 In the first stage teams fought in regionally specified five ranking groups (10 teams in Group 5, 11 teams in 1,2,3, and 4th Groups) for top two rankings to be qualified for Promotion Group in the next stage.
 In the second stage 10 teams fought for promotion to 2009–10 TFF First League.
 Champions and runners-up directly were promoted.
 Remaining (8 in Group 5; 9 in other groups) teams played in Classification Groups.
 Classification group winners were qualified to promotion play-offs, while bottom two teams relegated to 2009–10 TFF Third League.
 In the third stage, the third team to be promoted was determined in promotion-play-offs played in one-leg elimination system in a neutral venue.
-Play-offs were played by 8 teams (three from promotion group, 5 from each classification groups) in Ankara Cebeci İnönü Stadium between 26–31 May 2009.
+Play-offs were played by 8 teams (three from promotion group, 5 from each classification groups) in Ankara Cebeci İnönü Stadium between 26 and 31 May 2009.

 Mersin İdmanyurdu took place in 2008–09 TFF Second League Ranking Group 3 in the first stage and finished 2nd.
 In Promotion Group, team finished at 2nd again and gained direct promotion to 2009–10 TFF First League.